Shakedlewkoz/BGU-Trip-Planning-using-SATSolver/README.md

 # BGU-Trip-Planning-using-SATSolver

-Instructions can be found above under Assignment2.pdf.
+Instructions can be found under Assignment2.pdf.